 Investments in clean energy infrastructure will need to be scaled up significantly in the coming years to support the broader development, economic and climate agenda.
-Given strains on public finances, engaging private sector capital will be essential.
-A key challenge for host governments to catalyse investment flows in clean energy is to design and implement clear and predictable domestic policy frameworks.
+Given the strains on public finances, this will require leveraging both domestic and international private investment.
+However, investment in clean energy remains seriously constrained by specific barriers, including market and government failures.

 Documents and links